seandstewart/bardly/pending/problems/the-taming-of-the-shrew/uncut.md

 Sixscore fat oxen standing in my stalls,
 And all things answerable to this portion.
 Myself am struck in years, I must confess;
-And if I die to-morrow, this is hers,
+And if I die tomorrow, this is hers,
 If whilst I live she will be only mine.

 **TRANIO**